Κ-opioid receptor: Schizophrenia

 Persistent KOR signaling has been implicated in the pathophysiology of schizophrenia, in the generation of both positive and negative symptoms, and as an explanation for treatment-resistant psychosis.
-Mechanistically, chronic KOR activation produces long-term sensitization of dopamine D2 receptors in the striatum, which manifests as supersensitized D2 receptor states that amplify phasic dopamine signaling and hyperresponsivity to dopaminergic stimuli.
-This mechanism could interact with the underlying excessive striatal dopamine transmission in schizophrenia, potentiating positive symptoms including delusions and hallucinations, and explaining why dopamine D2 receptor antagonists (antipsychotics) remain effective.
+Mechanistically, chronic KOR activation produces long-term sensitization of dopamine D_{2} receptors in the striatum, which manifests as supersensitized D2 receptor states that amplify phasic dopamine signaling and hyperresponsivity to dopaminergic stimuli.
+This mechanism could interact with the underlying excessive striatal dopamine transmission in schizophrenia, potentiating positive symptoms including delusions and hallucinations, and explaining why dopamine D_{2} receptor antagonists (antipsychotics) remain effective.
 Apart from striatal mechanisms, KOR signaling modulates cortical glutamate and GABA homeostasis through KOR activation on GABAergic terminals of dynorphin-expressing neurons in prefrontal cortex which suppresses GABA release and disrupting the balance of cortical inhibition-excitation that might drive cognitive dysfunction and negative symptoms.
-Thus, KOR antagonism may provide a complementary strategy to D2 antagonism by simultaneously reducing D2 receptor sensitization to normalize striatal dopamine responsivity and restoring cortical inhibition-excitation balance to ameliorate cognitive dysfunction.
+Thus, KOR antagonism may provide a complementary strategy to D_{2} antagonism by simultaneously reducing D_{2} receptor sensitization to normalize striatal dopamine responsivity and restoring cortical inhibition-excitation balance to ameliorate cognitive dysfunction.
+The receptor availability also predicts severity of anhedonia in schizophrenia.